hakanu/blog/_posts/2017-01-26-complete-guide-of-battle-net-oauth-api-and-login-button.md

   "battletag": "haku#41232"
 }

+Here is my site: <https://owmatch.me> (Not ready of course but you can test the login)

 PS: There is no official overwatch api yet.
 We should scrape it on our own.
 I will publish a repo on this soon.